Brain-Inspired-AI-Lab/Parkinson-Electrophysiological-Signal-Dataset-PESD/README.md

 Beta ARV Signal: The controller beta values are determined by calculating the Average Rectified Value (ARV) of the beta band.
 This is achieved by fully rectifying the filtered LFP signal using a fourth-order Chebyshev band-pass filter with an 8 Hz bandwidth, centered around the peak of the LFP power spectrum.
 Local Field Potential (LFP) - STN: Local Field Potentials are derived from the synchronized activity of neuron populations between the cortex, STN, and thalamus.

-More details can be found in our article named, “Preliminary Results of Neuromorphic Controller Design and a Parkinson's Disease Dataset Building for Closed-Loop Deep Brain Stimulation”, available at https://arxiv.org/abs/2407.17756
+More details can be found in our article named, **“Preliminary Results of Neuromorphic Controller Design and a Parkinson's Disease Dataset Building for Closed-Loop Deep Brain Stimulation”**, available at https://arxiv.org/abs/2407.17756

 **Model Parameters:**
 - Random Seed: Used to ensure the reproducibility of random processes during the setup and simulation of the neural network.
 This includes generating random neuron positions, random spike times for Poisson-distributed spike trains, and random distributions for synaptic weights.